-In order to ensure the independence of a subsequent review of a case by a competent authority, it is recommended that competent authorities maintain - as far as possible - a level of autonomy from the audit function of a tax administration.
+In order to ensure the independence of a subsequent review of a case by a competent authority, competent authorities should maintain - as far as possible - a level of autonomy from the audit function of a tax administration.
 The guiding principle should be that the competent authority's function is to ensure a fair and appropriate application of the AC, not to seek to uphold all adjustments proposed by the tax authorities of its country.